Skip to main content

 Clinical trials are an important treatment option to consider if you or a loved one is dealing with cancer.
 This link: CCTG Clinical Trials is where you can find listings of clinical trials currently being conducted by Canadian Cancer Trials Group, including the locations across the country where the trial is being conducted.

 In addition to trials being conducted by the Canadian Cancer Trials Group, several other clinical trials being conducted by other groups may also be available.
-A complete listing of clinical trials being conducted in Canada, including the locations where they are being conducted, can be found by visiting this website: Canadian Cancer Trials, and this database can be used to search for International Trials.
+If you need help finding a trial specific to your diagnosis we suggest engaging with the Clinical Trials Navigator: Helping Canadian Cancer Patients Find Eligible Clinical Trials, this group are making the process of finding and participating in clinical trials easier and more accessible through their innovative and free platform.
+A complete listing of clinical trials being conducted in Canada, can be found by visiting this website: Canadian Cancer Trials, and this US based database can be used to search for International Trials - ClinicalTrials.gov.
 Also for a list of pediatric clinical trials within Canada please visit U-Link.care.

 There are several other websites you can visit that can provide more information about clinical trials, about a specific type of cancer, and that offers resources for patients and their families.
 We encourage you to visit these sites.
 Here are some suggestions: